amitjoy/Industry_4.0/README.md

 # README #

-This is the repository for the development of a complete end-to-end Industry 4.0 - Industrial Automation solution.
+This is the repository for the development of an end-to-end Industry 4.0 - Industrial Automation solution.

 ### What is this repository for? ###